frequency-chain/frequency/designdocs/graph_sdk.md

 * **Tracker**: This is used only to allow generating optimized pages for Frequency.

 ## Memory model and usage
-It is recommended to batch the graph changes for MSAs as much as possible and initialize the library with all the keys and page blobs related to desired MSAs.
+It is recommended to batch the graph changes for DSNP users as much as possible and initialize the library with all the keys and page blobs related to desired users.
 Apply all changes to in-memory graph and calculate and apply all page updates to Frequency chain.

 To ensure local graph state is in sync with the chain graph state, it is recommended to only initialize and use the library in case there are any changes to the graph, instead of having a